bencoveney/Items/README.md

 - [ ] Nullability isn't specified in a great way.
   - [ ] Nullability is essentially a constraint and should be represented as such.
   - [ ] Applicable but empty is usually going to be an in-band value however there is no way for specifying this.
-- [x] I have chosen to represent One to Many and Many to Many relationships as a collection attribute on one or both items however other models use a relationship concept which may have merit (and simplify parsing collection tables).
+  - [ ] Maybe allow the specification of "special values" such as empty, default, other.
 - [ ] Some attributes should have a default value (even Items).
 - [ ] There could be value in providing "calculated" attributes which define an operation to perform in order to get a value/collection.
 Maybe a special case of behaviour?

-### Loading from Database

-Columns get loaded as attributes.
-Foreign keys which reference the table are assumed to be collections.
-Collection tables (which have a many to many relationship) are not loaded.

-### Generating Xml

-Implemented.

-### Generating Code

-Not implemented.

-### Generating Documentation

-Could be improved by adding support for things like a description.

 Types
 -----

-### Implementation

 Defines what type of data an attribute represents.
-This can either be a C# type (system type), an item or a category.
+This should only be a C# type now that we have relationships.

 #### Todo

-- [ ] Category type implementation.
 - [ ] Types currently have a Name however this might be redundant.

-### Loading from Database

-System types are calculated by looking at foreign keys and calculating what

-### Generating Xml

-Implemented however TypeToXml() should be inside the template really.

-### Generating Code

-Not implemented.

-### Generating Documentation

-Implemented however PrettifyType() should be inside the template really.

 Constraints
 -----------

-### Implementation

 Constraints dictate rules about what data (not what type of data) can be put in an attribute.
 Types of constraint currently implemented include:
-* Numeric Value - Is generic, allows for dates etc (might fuck up on %).
+* Numeric Value - Is generic, allows for dates etc.
   * ==
   * >
   * <